Language

 Use Exclude Areas to subtract obstacles like columns or kitchen islands

-Set waste factor to 15-20% for diagonal layouts or complex rooms
+Set the waste factor to 15-20% for diagonal layouts or complex rooms

 The Skirting section auto-calculates perimeter minus door openings